-This is why it is crucial for the organizations to have regular external backups and use ransomware detection services that can inform you about the malware occurrence.
+This is why organizations must have regular external backups and use ransomware detection services that can inform you about malware occurrences.
 We talk about it in detail as one of the key preventive measures for organizations at the end of the article.

 As no reliable decryptor for Ryuk ransomware is available, secure your G Suite or Office 365 data with our automated ransomware protection:

 8. Dharma (aka CrySIS) Ransomware

 Dharma ransomware was evolving since 2016 but became a hot topic only in the second quarter of 2019.
 It is one of the ransomware virus examples that target Windows systems and primarily businesses for the sake of higher payments.

 Its recent success can be explained by the use of multiple distribution methods and attack vectors.
 The first of them is spam emails.
 As the malware transmitter, Dharma uses infected attachments with double file extensions.
 Under default Windows settings these attachments may appear as non-executable but in reality, they are.

 Also, CrySIS can use disguise to attack, looking like installation files for legitimate software.
 It looks like harmless installers for licit applications, which in reality are downloadable executables.